-Output variables Effective set temperature Output of the effective (= current) top set temperature (dependent on the "Time condition status" or the status of the external switch), or if "Charge once" is activated, of the "Set temperature charge once".
-If the DHW demand is not active, the output is 5 °C. Set temperature The set temperature top (T.DHW set top + offset value) Demand Demand status ON/OFF; selection of the output Generator output The output of the heat generator [e.g. boiler] as % to one decimal place T.DHW top < T.DHW set top Status ON if the temperature top is lower than the effective set tem- perature as per time program + Diff. on T.DHW bottom < T.DHW set bottom Status ON if the temperature bottom is lower than the effective set temperature as per time program + Diff. off (If there is no bottom sensor, the status is always ON.) • The effective set temperature currently defined by the time window is available as an output variable.
+Output variables Effective set temperature The effective (=current) set temperature top , which depends on the time condition status Set temperature The set temperature top (T.DHW set top + offset value) Demand Demand status ON/OFF; selection of the output Generator output The output of the heat generator [e.g. boiler] as % to one decimal place T.DHW top < T.DHW set top Status ON if the temperature top is lower than the effective set temperature as per time program + Diff. on T.DHW bottom < T.DHW set bottom Status ON if the temperature bottom is lower than the effective set temperature as per time program + Diff. off (If there is no bottom sensor, the status is always ON.)
+The effective set temperature currently defined by the time window is available as an output variable.
 If demand switches off, this output is 5 °C.

-• The function makes the thermal output of the heat generator available as an output variable.
+The function makes the thermal output of the heat generator available as an output variable.
 This variable can be assigned to an analogue output (analogue output 0-10 V or PWM).
 That output could then be used to control the burner's thermal output, for example (assuming you have the required burner technology).
 This is recommended if an unfavourable ratio of burner output to heat exchanger output causes the excess temperature cut-out in the boiler to trip when the boiler is running at its full output.